Diagram of an ASO. By Robinson R./Wikimedia Commons

 ASOs, because they work by preventing a cell from making a specific protein, have shown promise for treating gain-of-function mutations.
 They can target cells that are producing toxic proteins and stop them.
 However, because they work by turning a cell’s protein production “off,” their potential to treat loss-of-function mutations is limited.
 ASOs can reduce or eliminate a protein we don’t want, but they generally can’t bring back or fix a protein that isn’t fulfilling its function, with some exceptions.

 There is no conclusive evidence that ALS is primarily caused by one type of mutation or the other – it’s likely a combination of the two.
 However, there are common mutations in ALS, like that of the SOD1 gene, that are believed to be gain-of-function mutations.
-Biotech company Biogen and their pharmaceutical development partner Ionis have an ASO treatment that targets this gene, called Tofersen, currently in phase 1 trials.
-These same companies have also explored the use of ASOs to treat mutations of the C9orf72 gene, one of the most common causes of hereditary ALS, although it is not clear whether this is a gain-of-function or “loss-of-function mutation.”
+In early 2023 the FDA approved called Qalsody, also known as tofersen, for treating SOD1 ALS.
+This represents the first, and currently only, ASO treatment approved for any form of ALS.

-“ASOs are really promising,” says ALS TDI Chief Scientific Officer Fernando Vieira, M.D.
+“ASOs are really promising,” says ALS TDI CEO and Chief Scientific Officer Fernando Vieira, M.D.
 “But that doesn't mean that it's going to be a one-size-fits-all solution for every genetic mutation in ALS.”

-While ASOs may have more potential for gain-of-function mutations, other treatments, including viral gene therapy and small molecule compounds, could possibly treat loss-of-function mutations.
+While ASOs have more potential for gain-of-function mutations, other treatments, including viral gene therapy and small molecule compounds, could possibly treat loss-of-function mutations.
 Combining therapies targeting each type of mutation could be a strategy for future approaches to ALS treatment.
+There may also be potential for the future development of ASOs that are able to target loss-of-function mutations.
+This approach has been explored in other diseases, such as Spinal Muscular Atrophy (SMA).
+Spinraza, the first FDA-approved drug for SMA, is an ASO that targets a loss-of-function mutation in the SMN2 gene.